slint-ui/slint/docs/mcu.md

 has its own hal crate (Hardware Abstraction Layer) and drivers, and other tools to flash and debug the device.

 This is out of scope for this document.
-You can check the [Rust Embedded Book](https://docs.rust-embedded.org/book/) or other ressources specific to your device that will guide you to get a "hello world" working on your device.
+You can check the [Rust Embedded Book](https://docs.rust-embedded.org/book/) or other resources specific to your device that will guide you to get a "hello world" working on your device.

 You will need nightly Rust, since stable Rust unfortunately doesn't provide a way to use a global allocator in a `#![no_std]` project.
-(untill [#51540](https://github.com/rust-lang/rust/issues/51540) or [#66741](https://github.com/rust-lang/rust/issues/66741) is stabilized)
+(until [#51540](https://github.com/rust-lang/rust/issues/51540) or [#66741](https://github.com/rust-lang/rust/issues/66741) is stabilized)

 ## Set the feature flags